 Please note that we will evaluate the application as it is when the deadline has passed.
-It is not possible to submit any material for the application after the deadline has passed.
-Applicants can apply for both types of financing in one application.
+It is not possible to submit any material for the application after the deadline.

-Please note that PhD students who are already enrolled are not eligible for the PhD fellowships and the research training supplements.
+Please note that PhD students who are already enrolled are not eligible for PhD fellowships and/or research training supplements.
 Applications from enrolled PhD students will not be taken into consideration.

 How to apply